 All cats with hyperthyroidism have a growth (tumor) on one or both thyroid glands.

-Because we must give these cats a more assertive dose of radioiodine, the charge is anywhere from $200-500 more than our base fee ($1100), in addition to the $95 exam.
+Because we must give these cats a more assertive dose of radioiodine, the charge is anywhere from $200-300 more than our base fee ($1465), in addition to the $115 exam.